There is nothing, and I mean nothing, quite as fun as making eggs in a bagel.

 You’ll love these eggs in a bagel because they’re delicious, healthy, and easy to make.
 They’re perfect for breakfast, brunch, lunch, or as an appetizer at any meal.

 Making an egg in hole breakfast like this is the perfect way to break out of the typical breakfast routine.
-Enjoy it with homemade sausage for a complete meal.
+Enjoy it with homemade venison sausage for a complete meal.

 This recipe is made with simple ingredients and is loaded with flavor.